Principle 3

 As a general rule, gifts of either goods or services of any nature, regardless of size or value, should be neither accepted nor offered.
 This is because accepting or offering gifts may damage or appear to damage an employee’s ability to make decisions in the Group’s best interests.

 Where refusal of a nominal gift (less than A$250 or equivalent in value) would be embarrassing or would not enhance the Group’s business purposes, acceptance can be made with caution.
-Any gifts greater than A$250 or equivalent in value, whether accepted or refused are to be disclosed to the employee’s supervisor or manager.
+Any gifts greater than A$250 or equivalent in value, whether accepted or refused are to be disclosed to the employee’s supervisor or manager, and the Company Secretary.

 The Group will not tolerate the acceptance of secret commissions, “kickbacks”, or other such transactions by its employees.
 If an employee finds themselves in a situation of being offered a gift from anyone inside or outside the Group which causes them to feel awkward, uncomfortable, or appears to be any type of “bribe” or secret commission, the employee must advise any member of the executive in confidence.